AndrewChenUoA/AVSS2018/cameraready.md

 2. <b>Check PDF file compliance with IEEE PDF eXpress</b>: Go to <a href="http://www.pdf-express.org/plus">http://www.pdf-express.org/plus</a> and use “<b>43572XP</b>” as the conference ID.
 If you have used PDF eXpress before (for another conference), login with your credentials; you will be asked to set up an account for AVSS2018.
 Follow the instructions for setting up a new title.
 If you are a new user, please set up a new account and carefully read all the instructions.
 After you login, you can find information on how to prepare your source or PDF file in the menu on the left.

 3. <b>Upload your paper’s PDF file</b>: Upload the PDF-eXpress-approved file to the <a href="https://cmt3.research.microsoft.com/AVSS2018">AVSS2018 submission site</a> (Microsoft CMT).
 After you login, use the “Camera-ready – Edit” icon to submit your paper.
-Copyright transfer form information will be provided soon.
+The copyright transfer form must be completed.

 <hr/>